 |A debit card fee isn't the only reason to jump ship with your money.
 Here are some other red flags.|

+There are a variety of reasons you may suddenly find yourself using out-of-network ATMs to make cash withdrawals.
+For instance, your bank may have elected to close down your local branch, or you could have a made a lifestyle change that put in-network ATMs well out of walking distance from your workplace or home.
 Whatever the reason, out-of-network ATMs fees, generally between $2 and $3 a pop, are a quick way to unnecessarily deplete the funds in your checking or account.
 As such, those using a machine that doesn't belong to their bank frequently may want to switch to one with ATMs more conveniently located.
 You can get a better deposit rate somewhere else

 Deposit rates may remain low, but you don't have to settle for earning 0% interest on your savings.
 Generally speaking, smaller banks, online banks and credit unions offer much more favorable rates on deposits, so it may be worth checking out what's being offered in your area.
 (You can find some Web tools in this article to help you track down a local credit union.)
 Another bank Is offering an attractive sign-on bonus

 Bank Transfer Day may have come and gone, but its effects are certainly lasting.
 Many large financial institutions are starting to offer sign-on bonuses of $100 or more to select consumers -- usually those who have a credit card or loan with them in good standing -- in an effort to widen their customer base.
 The sign-on bonuses typically require you to deposit a certain amount of money into a checking account, and you'll need to meet certain parameters to avoid checking account fees, but consumers who get an offer and aren't too thrilled with their existing bank just may want to capitalize on it.